Last updated on 10 March 2020

-User-Centered Design or UCD is important for creating digital products on Mobile, because it helps creators understand the fragmented contexts involved.
+Human-centered design (HCD) is important for creating digital products on mobile, because it helps creators understand the fragmented contexts involved.
 Many of us overlook these methods, because we work in a pressure cooker, where there isn’t enough time, budget, or resources to go that extra mile.

 It Doesn’t Have to Be Expensive

-Here’s what makes Guerrilla-style UCD perfect for this: it’s cheap, fast, and effective, if not exactly perfect.
-Prototyping and light-weight user testing are great ways to inject some understanding into the process of creating digital products.
+Here’s what makes guerrilla-style HCD perfect for this: it’s cheap, fast, and effective, if not exactly perfect.
+Prototyping and light-weight UX testing are great ways to inject some understanding into the process of creating digital products.

-The added benefit of taking a user-centered approach, even Guerrilla-style, is that product teams can get a better understanding of the people we’re designing and building for.
+The added benefit of taking a human-centered approach, even guerrilla-style, is that product teams can get a better understanding of the people we’re designing and building for.
 It’s important for us to know who they are, but it’s perhaps more helpful to be sensitive to the multi-layered contexts in which they’ll be using what we make.
-By understanding people’s contexts, our experience comes closer to theirs, and our products better fit their needs.

 So, Let’s Get Started